 Miss Jackson's Class

-where we reach for the stars!
+A Huge Welcome to Our Class, where we reach for the stars!

 As a class, we agree together a related target for us all to achieve; this will be updated, alongside children’s personal targets, on a half-termly basis.
-Children receive tokens throughout school based on their politeness, kindness and hard work.
+Children receive tokens throughout our school based on their politeness, kindness and hard work.
 Class prizes and superstar certificates will be also awarded for exceptional attitudes and outstanding pieces of work.